VirulentArc/ScriptCards/D&D2024 Beacon/readme.md

 **Purpose:** Speed records store movement modes and the finite inputs used to calculate each speed.

-**Calculation:** The direct aliases `speed` and `npc_speed` are finite Speed inputs.
+**Calculation:** In `.139`, bare reads of `speed` and `npc_speed` are aggregate aliases of `speeds` and return the included movement modes.
+Direct-alias writes still represent the ordinary Walking speed input.
 Speed records preserve movement-mode and formula details.

-**General use:** Use the direct Speed aliases marked writable for ordinary changes.
-Use Speed records when you need another movement mode or deliberate record-level control.
+**General use:** Use bare `speed`, `npc_speed`, or `speeds` when you want the formatted movement-mode aggregate.
+Use the direct Speed aliases for ordinary Walk-speed writes, and explicit Speed records when you need one movement mode, an `All` helper/modifier record, or deliberate record-level control.

 > **Value kinds**
 >